Risk factors of Parkinson's Disease

 This may occur in diabetes as well as conditions like Parkinson's Disease where there is decreased dopamine; and hence its derivative norepinephrine.

-Common symptoms are indigestion, acid reflux and even vomiting[3].
+Common symptoms of gastroparesis include indigestion, acid reflux and even vomiting[3].

 Irritable Bowel Syndrome is four times more likely.